thenimaaa/YouTube-Language-Keyword-Filter/README.md

 ![Image](https://github.com/user-attachments/assets/db8c797b-2de1-4453-b6e2-e3d3bbb908d1)

 # Key Features:

-• Language Filtering: The extension supports multiple languages, allowing users to hide videos in languages they do not wish to see.
+1. Language Filtering: The extension supports multiple languages, allowing users to hide videos in languages they do not wish to see.

-• Keyword Filtering: Users can input specific keywords to filter out unwanted videos from their YouTube experience, including keywords found in video titles, channel names, playlist names, and more.
+2. Keyword Filtering: Users can input specific keywords to filter out unwanted videos from their YouTube experience, including keywords found in video titles, channel names, playlist names, and more.

-• Dynamic Content Handling: Utilizes a Mutation Observer to automatically filter newly loaded content as users scroll through YouTube.
+3. Dynamic Content Handling: Utilizes a Mutation Observer to automatically filter newly loaded content as users scroll through YouTube.

-• User-Friendly Options Page: Easily manage keywords and language preferences through a dedicated options page.
+4. User-Friendly Options Page: Easily manage keywords and language preferences through a dedicated options page.

+# Installation Guide

+To install the YouTube Language Keyword Filter extension, follow these steps:

+1. Visit the Mozilla Add-ons website: [YouTube Language Keyword Filter](https://addons.mozilla.org/en-US/firefox/addon/youtube-language-filter/).
+2. Click the "Add to Firefox" button,
+3. Confirm the installation, A pop-up window will appear asking you to confirm the installation.
+Click "Add" to continue,
+4. Wait for the installation to complete, The extension will be installed and you will see a notification when it is complete.